Skip to Content

 smoked brisket and coconut fried rice in a bowl

-Beef Fried Rice Ingredients
+Beef Fried Rice Ingredient Notes

 This is a leftover recipe so most of the ingredients I had on hand including the co-star (smoked brisket).
-I had bought brisket from Mum Foods here in Austin for a brunch menu item and had some leftover, intentionally.
-But I also make my own Texas-style brisket and use it as well.

 How to make Beef Brisket Fried Rice (step by step)